 If we receive commission from a third party in connection with your matter, for example for introducing you to an insurer with whom you take out a policy, we will pay you or credit to you that commission.
 We will ask you to repay that commission if whoever paid it to us becomes entitled to have it returned.

 E. If you agree to instruct us Off-Premises

 If you are an individual acting for purposes which are outside your business and we conclude an agreement to act for you outside our office The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply to our agreement with you.
 That means that you have the right to cancel our engagement without charge at any time within 14 days of your agreeing to instruct us.
 If you wish to do so you must inform the fee earner assigned to your matter of your decision to cancel in writing by post or email or using the Cancellation Notice provided.

 If you would like us to commence work on your file within the 14 days of your agreeing to instruct us, please sign the Acceptance Form which will have been provided to you and send it to us.
 When we are in receipt of a signed Acceptance Form and we have started work on your file, you may be charged if you then cancel your instructions.

-In the event that you should have a problem with or query about the way in which your matter is being handled or you feel that our services can be improved, we would ask you to inform us at your earliest convenience.
+In the event that you are unhappy with any aspect of our service or a bill we have rendered, eg: you have a problem or query about the way in which your matter is being handled or you feel that our services can be improved or you have a complaint; please inform us of the details at your earliest convenience.